acbsp/bonafide.guru/en/contents.rst

 ============================================================================

-In our *Gaudiya-sampradaya,* chain of disciplic succession, which comes from Bhaktisiddhanta Sarasvati Thakur, the only *diksha-guru*\ is His Divine Grace A.C.
+In our *Gauḍiya-sampradaya,* chain of disciplic succession, which comes from Bhaktisiddhanta Sarasvati Thakur, the only *diksha-guru*\ is His Divine Grace A.C.
 Bhaktivedanta Svami Prabhupada.
 He is *jagat-guru,* that is to say guru for all of us.
 Some surrender and serve Him